Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Introduction

-\item \textbf{Comprehensive sensitivity analysis across operational, algorithmic, and environmental factors.} We conduct systematic analyses examining: (i) operational attributes, including battery capacity (20 to 40 kWh), fleet size (4 to 8 vehicles), and ride-sharing capacity (1 to 3 passengers), revealing that larger batteries achieve 6 to 15\% higher profits, 8-vehicle fleets are necessary for guaranteed coverage, and ride-sharing introduces predictable lateness trade-offs; (ii) reward function weights, demonstrating that adequate completion incentives are essential for full service coverage while excessive operational cost penalties lead to conservative behavior and incomplete service; (iii) hyperparameters, identifying that smaller neural architectures (hidden dimension 64 to 128) match or outperform larger models while converging faster; and (iv) robustness under stochastic travel times and energy consumption, showing that deterministic training produces policies generalizing effectively to 10\% operational uncertainty. \end{enumerate} Together, these contributions demonstrate the potential of learning-based, edge-centric models to tackle large-scale, energy-aware routing problems efficiently and adaptively, providing a practical framework for real-world autonomous fleet deployment.
+\item \textbf{Comprehensive sensitivity analysis.} We conduct systematic analyses of operational factors (battery capacity, fleet size, ride-sharing capacity), reward function weights, neural architecture hyperparameters, and robustness under stochastic conditions.
+Key findings include that larger batteries improve profits by 6 to 15\%, adequate completion incentives are essential for full service coverage, smaller architectures match or outperform larger models, and deterministically trained policies generalize effectively to 10\% operational uncertainty. \end{enumerate} Together, these contributions demonstrate that learning-based, edge-centric models can tackle large-scale, energy-aware routing problems efficiently and adaptively, providing a practical framework for real-world autonomous fleet deployment.
 The remainder of this paper is organized as follows.
-We begin by formulating the E-DARP as a Markov Decision Process and providing a detailed mathematical problem statement including constraints and objectives (Section~\ref{sec:problem}).
-The methodology is then presented, describing the GREAT encoder architecture, the attention-based decoder, feasibility masking, and the reward function design (Section~\ref{sec:methodology}).
-Next, we detail the experimental setup, including problem instance generation, training procedures, and baseline methods for both benchmark and large-scale case studies (Section~\ref{sec:experimental_setup}).
-Comprehensive results and analysis follow, covering benchmark performance comparison against exact methods, large-scale curriculum learning evaluation, sensitivity analysis across battery sizes, fleet configurations, and ride-sharing capacities, hyperparameter analysis, reward weight sensitivity, and robustness evaluation under stochastic conditions (Section~\ref{sec:results}).
-Finally, we conclude with a summary of findings, discussion of limitations, and directions for future research (Section~\ref{sec:conclusion}).
+We begin with an introductory example illustrating the problem's computational challenges, then formulate the E-DARP as a Markov Decision Process and provide a detailed mathematical problem statement including constraints and objectives (Section \ref{sec:problem}).
+The methodology is then presented, describing the GREAT encoder architecture, the attention-based decoder, feasibility masking, and the reward function design (Section \ref{sec:methodology}).
+Next, we detail the experimental setup, including problem instance generation, training procedures, and baseline methods for both benchmark and large-scale case studies (Section \ref{sec:experimental_setup}).
+Comprehensive results and analysis follow, covering benchmark performance comparison against exact methods, large-scale curriculum learning evaluation, sensitivity analysis across battery sizes, fleet configurations, and ride-sharing capacities, hyperparameter analysis, reward weight sensitivity, and robustness evaluation under stochastic conditions (Section \ref{sec:results}).
+Finally, we conclude with a summary of findings, discussion of limitations, and directions for future research (Section \ref{sec:conclusion}).